Aleksandr13579/ayml-parse/README.md

 # yaml-parse
+---
-###comparing two archives with yaml files and generating a pdf report
+### comparing two archives with yaml files and generating a pdf report